The Best Powered Mixer for Consoles & Box/Racks

 Powered vs Passive Mixers

 Stage powered mixers come with built-in amplifiers, so they perform two tasks simultaneously and allow for an even more streamlined and centralized operation.
 With these, you don't need a separate amplifier, simplifying setup and reducing potential clutter.
 Since these mixers house the amplifier, all the amp controls are also accessible within the unit.
 On the other hand, passive mixers like the Zoom Livetrak L-1 require a separate amplifier to work, and along with it, extra cable.
 They also work with powered speakers.
 While it does complicate setup, it makes troubleshooting easier since the two units are separated, also reliability is better since there are fewer components within the mixer.
-Note that many modern setups utilize passive digital mixing desks, because of their versatility.
+Note that many modern setups utilize passive digital mixing desks, because of their versatility and compatibility with USB and Bluetooth, take this into account if you want to future proof your setup.

 EQ, Effects and Other Tone Shaping Elements